 Clearly not the answer she was expecting.
 “What do you mean?”

 He places the spoon down in its holder once more, calm now that they’ve moved beyond the details of John’s emotions whenever Sherlock is brought into the conversation.
-“When you were born, your father wanted to name you Katherine.
+“When you were born, your father wanted to name you Catherine.
 I assume that was his mother’s name but to be honest, I never deigned to ask.
 Your mother put her foot down and named you after herself.”

 “Oh.”
 She quiets and stares at the flames dancing on the hob, toying with the necklace around her neck again.
 A nervous habit clearly.
 “When he told me he changed my middle name, I thought he had just added the other.”